zeromq/ingescape/doc/content/blog/network_layer.md

 #### What about old good Client/Server ?

-The ingeScape paradigm based on *definitions* and *mapping* does not cover the Request/Reply (a.k.a REQ/REP) pattern completely: with the ingeScape paradigm, it is difficult to have a server send its reply to a specific agent only by emitting on its outputs, because an agent has no knowledge of the mappings to its outputs.
+The ingeScape paradigm based on *definitions* and *mapping* does not cover the Request/Reply (a.k.a REQ/REP) pattern completely: with this ingeScape paradigm, it is difficult to have a server send its reply to a specific agent only by emitting on its outputs, because an agent has no knowledge of the mappings to its outputs.

+That is why ingeScape introduced the *tokens* concept.
+A token can be seen as a public service exposed by an agent to any other agent.
+The service is called from any agent by naming the target agent and the service name and by providing the expected complementary information as parameters.
+This is just like a function call in any programming language, except that the call is for an agent on the network.
+When a token on an agent is called, the caller is known and is thus able to receive a private custom answer, using another token.

-However, the MoM features proposed by ingeScape, especially when using private messages for replies, cover REQ/REP perfectly.
+Moreover, the MoM features proposed by ingeScape, especially when using private messages for replies, also covers REQ/REP perfectly.
 In addition, the ingeScape network layer implements the REQ/REP pattern natively, enabling to set it up if required by performance or security constraints.

 #### Advanced patterns

-The PUB/SUB pattern (and the REQ/REP pattern) is not fully convenient to cover advanced task delegation scenarios, for instance when a ventilator shall distribute tasks to an arbitrary and variable number of workers, which, in turn, send their results to a collector.
+The PUB/SUB pattern and the REQ/REP pattern may not be fully convenient to cover advanced task delegation scenarios, for instance when a ventilator shall distribute tasks to an arbitrary and variable number of workers, which, in turn, send their results to a collector.
 Fortunately, the ingeScape network layer, combined with some expertise, can handle these situations.

 For other patterns engaging reliability, redundancy, synchronicity, etc., ad-hoc solutions are always possible, often without breaking the simplicity of the ingeScape paradigm.
-The paradigm exposed by ingeScape relies on a network layer that already covers many difficulties related to network communications and can be extended to face real-world challenges, at least as efficiently as many other software buses.
+The paradigm exposed by ingeScape relies on a network layer that already covers many difficulties related to network communications and can be extended to face the most complex real-world challenges, at least as efficiently as many other software buses.

-### Other network features
+### Other important and advanced network features

 ingeScape aims at making distributed architectures as easy as possible.
 But it does not neglect or ignore common and advanced challenges faced by heterogeneous systems relying on network communications.

-In addition to the advanced patterns described before, the ingeScape network layer covers the following :
+In addition to the advanced patterns described here above, the ingeScape network layer covers the following features:

 - Data serialization, even for very large data streams,
 - Low-level protocols other than TCP/IP and including UDP, Multicast, IPC, TIPC, shared memory, etc.